-An abundance of natural light is one of many features people appreciate in any home or commercial space.
+Abundant natural light is a feature people appreciate in any home or commercial space.
 But in rooms found in a building's interior—bathrooms, in particular—a window to let in natural light may not be an option.
-In such cases, a flat, domed or tubular skylight can let some light in.
+In such cases, adding a flat, domed, or tubular skylight is an option for homeowners to let some light in.

-Tubular: $450 and up
+- Tubular: $450 and up

 - Fixed double-domed: $450 and up

 - Curb mounting.
 Curb mounting is used if the roof has a pitch of at least 60 degrees.
 Curb mounting increases installation costs because it will require more time, and materials will cost more as well.

+Including a chase with a home skylight costs about $1,500 more.
 In homes with attics, a skylight chase is often added to help funnel light from the roof through the skylight.
 Chases are typically framed with drywall and finished with paint or other coverings, so they cost quite a bit to build.
-Including a chase with a home skylight costs about $1,500 more.

 To save on your costs for a new skylight and installation:

 - Look for solar skylights: Not only will these energy-efficient skylights save you on your energy bill, but solar operated blinds or skylights may qualify you for a federal tax credit.

 - Install skylights during initial construction: Tucker of Jim Tucker Roofing says the most affordable way to install one or more skylights is to have them put in at the same time a new roof is put on.
 This can reduce the cost of installing a skylight by half, depending on the cost of the skylights themselves.

 Before you hire a contractor to help you install a new skylight or replace your old, leaky, or subpar skylight, consider the following: